kbjude/thegame/README.md

   Every time you acquire enought points to take you to the book of fame then you have won

     #### Book of fame.
-    The is a place where you score is compare against 4 more players, whoever wins will be on top of the others.
+    The is a place where your score is compare against 4 more players, whoever wins will be on top of the others.
 Any of the players with a score that can keep them      in the book of fame have won.

     If you have not made it to the book of fame, you have lost.